Robust Collision Detection for Robots with Variable Stiffness Actuation by Using MAD-CNN: Modularized-Attention-Dilated Convolutional Neural Network: The Proposed MAD-CNN Model

 \subsection{Network Structure}

-MAD-CNN uses dual inductive bias in the network structure.
+MAD-CNN employs dual inductive bias in the network structure.
 The first dual inductive bias, which is the modularized joint network structure, enables the extraction of collision information for each joint through the utilization of local joint variables.
 This bias in the network structure achieves the decoupling of individual joints by independently inputting joint-specific variables into their corresponding modular networks, which can decrease the search space for network parameters \cite{kim2021transferable}.

 An additional inductive bias used in this study is the utilization of dilated convolutional neural networks.
 Dilated convolution, as described in \cite{Yu_2017_CVPR}, is a variant of the convolutional layer that offers an expanded receptive field while maintaining the same number of parameters.
+For a given input $F(s)$, the dilated convolution can be defined as:

-The concept is illustrated in Fig. \ref{fig:dilation_explanation}, where the gaps within the convolutional kernel introduce an increased spacing between sampled input pixels.
-As a result, the network becomes capable of capturing long-range dependencies within the input signal without sacrificing resolution or computational efficiency.
+where $\ast_{l}$ is an $l$-dilated convolution, $k(t)$ is the applied filter.
+With dilated convolution, the network becomes capable of capturing long-range dependencies within the input collision and noncollision signals without sacrificing resolution or computational efficiency.
 This emphasis on discriminating between these two classes enhances the network's sensitivity to detecting collisions, thereby further improving its collision detection capabilities.
-The effects of both inductive bias are further validated in Section \ref{sec: ablation study}.
+The effects of both inductive bias are further validated in Section \ref{sec:ablation study}.

 Following the application of modularized dilated joint networks, the resulting extracted features are combined through concatenation and subsequently inputted into a multi-head self-attention module.
 The self-attention module represents a critical architectural component within the Transformer framework, as highlighted in \cite{NIPS2017_3f5ee243}.
 In the context of collision detection, the utilization of the self-attention module allows for the prioritization of the most pertinent components within the concatenated joint collision features.
 This prioritization aids in the classification process by assigning higher weights to the relevant parts of the collision features.
 For a given input $I \in \mathbb{R}^{d \times n}$, where $d$ represents the input dimension and $n$ denotes the input length, the self-attention mechanism begins by performing a linear projection to derive the components of query ($Q$), key ($K$) and value ($V$), as outlined below: